pawatsethaput/OpenBank/REST-API-V1.0.md

 All calls should be prefixed with /obp/v1.0

-> See https://github.com/OpenBankProject/OBP-API/issues/ for open issues.
+> Note: see https://github.com/OpenBankProject/OBP-API/issues/ for open implementation issues.

 ### GET /